Residential Disabled Parking Signs Information

 How to Apply

 Qualified applicants must complete an application form.
 All requested information and supporting documentation must be provided with your application.
 Incomplete applications will not be processed.
-You may obtain an application from your Alderman's Ward Office, by calling the Department of Finance at 312.744.7275, or you may download an application here.
+You may obtain an application from your Alderman's Ward Office, by calling the Department of Finance at 312.744.7275, or you may download here.

 Completed applications and the $70.00 fee may be submitted to the office of your Alderman or via mail to: